 6 connoisseur restaurant tips

 Maastricht is the city of foodies.
 You can do sophisticated and tasteful shopping, stay overnight stay and enjoy nature, art and culture.
 The city is also known for its many excellent places to eat and drink.
 And of course for 't Preuvenemint, the largest and chicest culinary festival in the Benelux.
 Hence the nickname of 't Preuvenemint: the grande dame.
-In this blog, she tells you which six connoisseur restaurants you should not miss when visiting Maastricht.
-Where do you want to make a reservation?
+In this blog, we tell you which six connoisseur restaurants you should not miss when visiting Maastricht.
+Where will you make a reservation?

 Brandsøn